benhg/pdf-interleave/README.md

 1. Name your two documents the same thing, but differing by _even and _odd
 2. Run the tool `pdf_interleave.py -d <document_name>`.
 Don't put _even or _odd, or .pdf in the document name.
 3. The output will go to `<document_name>_all.pdf`

+# Installation

+Requries `pypdf2`

+It's just a python script.
+Put it wherever you want and run it.